-Electrolux Annual General Meeting 2015 will be held on March 26 at The Brewery Conference Centre Stockholm (Sw.
-Münchenbryggeriet), situated at Torkel Knutssonsgatan 2 in Stockholm, Sweden.Read more
+Electrolux Annual General Meeting 2015 will be held on Thursday March 26, 2015, at 5 p.m. at the Brewery Conference Centre (Sw.
+Münchenbryggeriet), Torkel Knutssonsgatan 2, Stockholm, Sweden.Read more

 The General Meeting and voting rights

 The decision-making rights of shareholders in Electrolux are exercised at shareholders’ meetings.
 The AGM of Electrolux is held in Stockholm, Sweden, during the first half of the year.